-Senior citizens over the age of sixty (60) years residing in the College Sponsor School Districts are eligible to register for enrollment tuition-free in a credit course on a spaceavailable basis as of the day the course begins.
-All course fees or costs such a laboratory fees and out-of-pocket course costs incurred and paid for by the college such as for third party services provided, including, but not limited to, truck driving certifications and courses offered by the Baum School of Art, shall be paid for by the senior citizen student.
+Senior citizens over the age of sixty (60) years residing in the College Sponsor School Districts are eligible to register for enrollment tuition-free in a credit course on a space-available basis as of the day the course begins.
+All course fees or costs such a laboratory fees and out-of-pocket course costs incurred and paid for by the college such as for third party services provided, including, but not limited to, truck driving certifications shall be paid for by the senior citizen student.